Bash-09/mcstatus-bot/README.md

 ![Example of Server Status](images/status.png)

+(Please don't judge my code too closely, this was just a small project that turned into something that may be useful to others!)

 # Usage

-Download the binary and run it with environment variables `DISCORD_TOKEN` and `DISCORD_PREFIX` set to get started.
+Download the binary [from here](https://github.com/Googe14/mcstatus-bot/releases/latest) and run it with environment variables `DISCORD_TOKEN` and `DISCORD_PREFIX` set to get started.

 On Linux devices you can easily create a bash script to run the bot like this:
 ```